mfreiholz/mfreiholz.github.io/content/posts/make-a-class-thread-safe-cpp.md

 This was only a small example to show what can go wrong with thread-safe programming, but I hope it could help a bit.

 Sources on GitHub: <https://github.com/mfreiholz/post-threadsafeclass>

+# Update notes
+- Because of some feedback, I decided to use `std::lock_guard` for safe RAII based mutex locking.
+I didn't use it in the first place, because I thought it could be more transparent for presentation purpose to use basic `std::mutex::lock()` and `std::mutex::unlock()` calls. *Bret Kuns* made it clear to me, that a reader have to understand RAII and it's better to let the user google for it before showing it the wrong way.